nicosantangelo/sublimetext-config/README.md

 RSpec (snippets and syntax)
 ````

-if you're using [Package Control](https://sublime.wbond.net/), you can add any of those names to your `Package Control.sublime-settings` file and after restaring it will be installed automatically
+if you're using [Package Control](https://sublime.wbond.net/installation), you can add any of those names to your `Package Control.sublime-settings` file and after restaring it will be installed automatically.

-## Package Control

-Install stuff
+If you're not using Package Control, you can search for each package and clone it on your Packages folder.

 # Preferences